METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO

 METROPOLITAN WATER RECLAMATION DISTRICT OF GREATER CHICAGO ✦ TREATING WASTEWATER ✦ HELPING MANAGE STORMWATER ✦ PROTECTING OUR PRIMARY SOURCE OF DRINKING WATER, LAKE MICHIGAN ✦

-Established in 1889, the MWRD is an award-winning, special purpose government agency responsible for treating wastewater and managing stormwater in Cook County, Illinois.
+Established in 1889, the Metropolitan Water Reclamation District of Greater Chicago (MWRD) is an award-winning, special purpose government agency responsible for treating wastewater and managing stormwater in Cook County, Illinois.
 We strive to be a responsive neighbor that engages with the public on several critical water-related issues that improve the quality of life for all.

-OUR MISSION: The MWRD will protect the health and safety of the public in its service area, protect the quality of the water supply source (Lake Michigan), improve the quality of water in watercourses in its service area, protect businesses and homes from flood damages, and manage water as a vital resource for its service area.
+Our Mission MWRD will protect the health and safety of the public in its service area, protect the quality of the water supply source (Lake Michigan), improve the quality of water in watercourses in its service area, protect businesses and homes from flood damages, and manage water as a vital resource for its service area.

 PHOTO: STICKNEY WATER RECLAMATION PLANT